 - Burns on the lips, or near them

-- Nosebleeds (snorting) or track marks on the arms (injecting)
+- Nosebleeds (from snorting) or track marks on the arms (from injecting)

 - Secretive or deceitful behaviors

 First of all, you need to know that meth is not a drug you should quit using on your own.
-It is very powerful, and trying to go cold turkey probably won’t work.
-You are very likely to suffer from a relapse, which could lead to a deadly overdose.
+It is very powerful, and trying to detox yourself – go “cold turkey” – is not only potentially dangerous, it probably won’t work, as you are extremely likely to relapse, which could lead to a deadly meth overdose.

-You need to get professional help to recover from an addiction to meth.
-Fortunately, meth rehabs are available that can assist you with this process.
-Getting treatment for your addiction offers you so many great benefits.
+You need to get professional help to recover from an addiction to meth, and Northpoint Washington offers the help you need.
+Getting treatment for your meth addiction offers you many important benefits.
 You’ll find that it:

-- Helps to have the support of professionals who understand your addiction
+- Helps immensely to have the support of professionals who understand your addiction

 - Offers you hope to learn how to cope without this drug as a part of your life